Before After is a Japanese renovation show featuring the “reformation” of appalling homes.

-You live in this really terrible house.
-It’s not falling apart, but there’s barely enough space for your family and yourself.
-Every day is a struggle not to bump against furniture or trip over boxes.
+You live in a seriously terrible house.
+It’s not falling apart but there’s barely enough space for your family and you.
+Every day is one long struggle not to bump against furniture or trip over boxes.

-Every day is also a string of tedious rituals, thanks to the many inconveniences in the house.
-For example, to have dinner, you need to cook it on the ground floor, then bring it up to the third floor where the dining table is.
-When taking a shower on the second floor, everyone else needs to vacate that floor, for there’s no space to undress in the 1m2 bathroom.
-In short, it’s the sort of inconveniences that don’t exactly kill you.
-But in the long run, they really wear you down.
+Thoughtless design such as, to have dinner, you need to cook it on the ground floor then bring it up to the third floor where the dining room is.
+Or, when taking a shower on the second floor, everyone else needs to vacate that floor, for there’s no space to undress in the 1m2 bathroom.

-The makeover is great.
-Sort of.
-You do see what you expect to see; the programme lives up to its reputation.
-But scattered around are also changes that just don’t feel … agreeable.
-Most of these, as you can foretell, will create minor inconveniences in the future.
-And to be fair to the designers, they couldn’t have predicted these inconveniences without living in your house for a year.
-In other words, it’s your fault for not briefing them thoroughly.
-These aside, they are also touches that are plain weird to you.
-Nothing you cannot endure.
+To be fair to the designers and architects, they couldn’t have predicted these inconveniences without living in your house for at least a year.
+In other words, it’s largely your fault for not thoroughly briefing them in the first place.
+These missteps aside, there are also changes that are just plain weird to you.
+Nothing you can’t endure.
 But if you have to live with them for the next ten years …

 Smile.
 Smile!
-The camera crew gestures frantically.
+The camera crew frantically gestures.
 Smile!
 Damn it.
 SMILE!

 Behind you, the polite designer awaits your jubilation.
 Your gratitude.

-On your right, your spouse leans ever so slightly against you.
+On your right, your spouse slightly leans against you.
 He or she shares your thoughts.

 What do you do?
 What do you say?
 Oh, what the hell?
 You loathe it!
 My God!
-Why on earth is your bedroom now on the top floor?
+Why on earth is your bedroom now in the attic?

 Oh, there are Japanese comedic talk show elements too.
-In the form of a panel of celebrities invited to “guess” the purpose of strange fittings designed for the revamps.
+In the form of a panel of celebrities invited to “guess” the purpose of strange fittings custom-made for the makeover.

 Or 6m2 cells doubling as kitchen and bathroom.

-But back to my earlier question.
-What do you do if you are selected for an episode of such a show, and by most standards the renovation was brilliant, but you simply do not like it?
+What would you do if you were selected for an episode of such a show, and by most standards the renovation was brilliant, but you simply do not like what was done?

 Meanwhile, everybody, including me, anticipates their unbridled joy.
-Cameras are thrust in their faces to captures their forthcoming bows and repeated arigatos.
+Cameras are thrust in their faces to capture their many bows and repeated arigatous.

 What is one to do when trapped in such an awkward situation?